Chief ministership of Lia Finocchiaro: Operation Ludlow

 In November 2024, due to increasing crime in the Northern Territory and the violent wave of crime that comes in the summer, the Northern Territory Government's Police Force commenced Operation Ludlow, in attempt to reduce crime rates and better prepare for violence in the coming months.
 In an effort to reduce illicit consumption of alcohol during the operation, the police task force had emptied over 1000 standard alcoholic drinks a month after the operation begun, with over 100 arrests of repeat offenders made in the same time period.

 Family violence

-Alice Springs, one of the largest rural towns in the Northern Territory and home to the Pine Gap Joint Australo-American surveillance facility, is a family violence hotspot in the Australia.
-In December 2024, Finocchiaro hinted that federal intervention may be required after a baby was harshly injured in a violent home attack in Alice Springs, with the child subsequently being medevac'd to Adelaide, South Australia.
+Alice Springs, one of the largest rural towns in the Northern Territory is a family violence hotspot in Australia.
+In December 2024, Finocchiaro hinted that federal intervention may be required after a baby was harshly injured in a violent home attack in Alice Springs, with the child subsequently being evacuated to Adelaide, South Australia for treatment.
 Like the previous 2024 Alice Springs curfews due to street violence, the Commissioner of the Police Force stated that additional police units would be deployed in Alice Springs, with the Australian summer being a violent period in the Northern Territory.
 The Police Commissioner did not rule out requesting police assistance from other Australian states.